Roger Palmer, 1st Earl of Castlemaine: Career

-Later life
+Death

-He died quietly in Oswestry in 1705 at the age of 70, and was buried in the Herbert family vault at St Mary's Church, Welshpool, Montgomeryshire.
+He died quietly in Oswestry on 21 July 1705 at the age of 70, and was buried in the Herbert family vault at St. Mary's Church, Welshpool, Montgomeryshire.
 His estranged wife Barbara followed him to the grave four years later in 1709.
 Castlemaine's heirs included his nephew, Charles Palmer of Dorney Court, to whom he left property in Wales which had come to him from his mother's family, but it proved to be heavily encumbered and worth little.

 His titles became extinct at his death.
-His wife's sons might technically have claimed them since they were all born while she remained married to him, and there is a presumption of legitimacy in marriage, but no-one ever contended that they were in fact legitimate and no such claim was ever made.
-The sons had, in any event, all been granted titles of their own by Charles II.
+His wife's sons might technically have claimed them, since they were all born while she remained married to him, and there is a presumption of legitimacy in marriage, but no-one ever contended that they were in fact legitimate, and no such claim was ever made.
+The sons had, in any event, all been granted titles of their own by King Charles II, who had openly acknowledged five of Barbara Villiers' children as his own.

 The writings of Roger Palmer, Earl of Castlemaine, include the Catholique Apology (1666), The Compendium [of the Popish Plot trials] (1679) and The Earl of Castlemaine's Manifesto (1681).